hmsc-r/HMSC/README.md

 install_github("hmsc-r/HMSC", build_opts = c("--no-resave-data", "--no-manual"))
 ```

-To install a specific tagged version of **Hmsc**, you must a `ref` argument.
-For instance, to install version 3.0-0, modify the githut installation line to:
+To install a specific tagged version of **Hmsc**, you must add a `ref` argument.
+For instance, to install version 3.0-0, modify the GitHub installation line to:
 ```r
 install_github("hmsc-r/HMSC", ref = "v3.0-0")
 ```